-The Rangers is a Czech pop folk band formed in 1964 by Milan Dufek and Antonín Hájek, which played country music as well.
+The Rangers is a Czech pop folk and country music band formed in 1964 by Milan Dufek and Antonín Hájek.
 Its classic ensemble consisted of Milan Dufek (1944-2005; tenor), Antonín Hájek (1944-1989; baritone), Miroslav Řihošek, Jan Vančura (countertenor), Jiří Veisser, and Radek Tomášek.
-The band sold over one million carriers.
+The band sold over one million records.

 In 1971 the Rangers were forced to rename into Plavci (Swimmers).
-The official reason was that a Czech band name could not be the same as that of "American killers in Vietnam".3 Rivalry between Milan Dufek and Radek Tomášek caused Tomášek to leave the band in 1973.
+The official reason was that a Czech band name could not be the same as that of "American killers in Vietnam" (the United States Army Rangers).
+Rivalry between Milan Dufek and Radek Tomášek caused Tomášek to leave the band in 1973.
 The host Petr Nárožný left the band as well and was replaced by Luděk Nekuda (1942-1988).
 Plavci were often part of TV shows and their popularity became nationwide.
 Although between 1974-1976 Nekuda was not with the band, the enormous success of Plavci continued.
 After he rejoined Plavci they became the number one music band in Czechoslovakia.
 Nekuda definitively left the band in 1978 and the popularity of Plavci suffered a steady decline.

 On 17 November 2005 Milan Dufek died while scuba diving.
-Radek Tomášek expressly refused a reunion with the rest of the band.
+Radek Tomášek explicitly ruled out a reunion with the rest of the band.